iecse/OrderOfChaos_TechTatva2025/28.AlchemistsArray/AlchemistsArray.md

 ## Input Format

+The first line contains number of test cases

 For each test case:

 1. The first line contains an integer **`n`** ($1 \le n \le 2 \cdot 10^5$) — the number of magical potions.